 As soon as it's cooked, as soon as you can—and preferably within one hour of serving it—you should cool the meat down.
 Depending how cool it is at this point and how cold/full your fridge is, you might be lucky enough to just put it into a lidded storage container and get it straight into the fridge.
 Chicken should be in the fridge and cooling within an hour.

-What if You Forgot Your Chicken?
+What If You Forgot Your Chicken?

-Sometimes you might simply forget to store your chicken, forgot it was still in the slow cooker.
+Sometimes you might simply forget to store your chicken, or forgot it was still in the slow cooker.
 Maybe you left it on the countertop, in the slow cooker, and now it's 4-5 hours later, or overnight.
 Is that still safe to just box up and store?

-The simple answer is "No".
-Once your initial hour's passed you risk the chance that, should the chicken have been contaminated when you first bought/cooked it, that bacteria has had the chance to multiply.
+The simple answer is "No." Once your initial hour's passed, you risk the chance that, should the chicken have been contaminated when you first bought/cooked it, that bacteria has had the chance to multiply.

-Now, most of the time the chicken won't have been contaminated in the first place - something you will never know.
+Now, most of the time the chicken won't have been contaminated in the first place—something you will never know.
 Add to that the fact that you and your family might be of the robust type who would have natural defences that'd fight off any small problems.
-However, as a blanket approach to the question: you have to assume the chicken probably was contaminated and that somebody in your family, or somebody who might eat the chicken, might be taken ill if you reheat it.
+However, as a blanket approach to the question, you have to assume the chicken probably was contaminated and that somebody in your family, or somebody who might eat the chicken, might be taken ill if you reheat it.

 In fact, most contamination from chicken is caused before it's cooked!
 The bacteria exists in the raw chicken and many people spread this bacteria during their initial chicken preparation.
 Some people wash out their chicken before cooking it in the slow cooker, causing splashes of water to spray onto other dishes or the worktop.
 And, from there, the bacteria can be picked up by the next carrot you chop or potato you peel!

-These days it is recommended that people don't wash their chickens first, for this reason.
+These days, it is recommended that people don't wash their chickens first for this reason.
 Cooking will kill any bacteria.

-But, if you forgot you left your chicken out when you meant to put it in the fridge within an hour, this is where you have to use your own judgement (and luck) to make the decision of whether it's now destined for the bin or whether you really feel lucky today!
+But, if you forgot that you left your chicken out when you meant to put it in the fridge within an hour, this is where you have to use your own judgement (and luck) to make the decision of whether it's now destined for the bin or whether you really feel lucky today!
 I'd not touch it.

 If you forgot your chicken overnight, left it in the kitchen, or out on the countertop, it's really not worth the risk at all.
-Overnight is way over the "one hour rule".
+Overnight is way over the "one hour rule."
 Don't do it!

-When you store your cooked chicken in the fridge it's best to seal it into an airtight container.
+When you store your cooked chicken in the fridge, it's best to seal it into an airtight container.
 One of those simple, plastic takeaway boxes, or any sealed box, with a lid.
 That'll keep it fresh and prevent any cross-contamination with any other raw meats you might have in your fridge.

 Store cooked meats on a shelf above raw meats so that no stray juices from raw meat can get close to the cooked meat.